kamarada/kamarada-website/en/_posts/2018-03-15-how-to-install-opensuse-leap-linux-on-a-server-part-2.md

 If you already use openSUSE on your desktop, maybe you already know YaST:

-{% include image.html src="/files/2016/10/upgrade-03-en.png" caption="YaST's graphical user interface" %}
+{% include image.html src="/files/2016/10/upgrade-03-en.png" caption="YaST&apos;s graphical user interface" %}

 Actually, you already know YaST from the [previous post][how-to-server]: besides being an openSUSE configuration tool, YaST is also the openSUSE installer itself (you can revisit that post and see that the name "YaST" appears on the upper-left corner of all screens).